MicrosoftDocs/azure-ai-docs/articles/ai-services/custom-vision-service/includes/quickstarts/node-tutorial.md

 ## Related content

-Now you've seen how every step of the object detection process can be done in code.
+This guide shows how every step of the object detection process can be done in code.
 This sample executes a single training iteration, but often you'll need to train and test your model multiple times in order to make it more accurate.

 > [!div class="nextstepaction"]
 > [Test and retrain a model](../../test-your-model.md)